Cloud Collaboration for Architects: Best Practices for Small Firms

 2. Cloud Accounting Tools

 Managing finances is a top priority for any firm.
 QuickBooks Online and Xero make it easy.
 These cloud accounting tools streamline invoicing, payroll, and expense tracking, all from one platform.
-Better yet, they integrate seamlessly with project management tools like Monograph and BigTime, automating billing and giving you real-time financial insights.
+Better yet, QuickBooks Online integrates seamlessly with project management tools like Monograph and BigTime, giving you real-time financial insights.

 Cloud Accounting Tools

 Tracking cash flow and profitability is essential for small firms.
-With cloud accounting, you can see where your money is going and make informed decisions to stay on budget.
+And with cloud accounting, you can see where your money is going and make informed decisions to stay on budget.

 3. Design Collaboration Tools